 After limiting to dogs who had seen a veterinarian at least once in the previous year, and excluding dogs for whom guardians were unsure of their veterinarians’ assessments, and eight instances in which details were not provided or veterinarians reportedly did not consider dogs to be truly unwell, 2,054 dogs remained (Table 16).
 Forty-five percent of these dogs were considered to suffer from at least one health disorder.
 This is lower than the 66% of 22,333 UK dogs reported by O’Neill et al. (2021) to suffer from at least one disorder during 2016.
 This may be attributable to our active efforts to recruit participants feeding unconventional diets.
 Forty six percent of our sampled dogs were fed raw meat or vegan diets, and our combined results indicate that these dogs appeared to suffer from disorders less commonly than dogs fed conventional meat diets.
 The likelihood of being considered unwell, was significantly greater for dogs fed conventional diets compared to those fed raw meat or vegan diets, but there was no significant difference between dogs fed vegan and raw meat diets (Table 11).

-Number of disorders per dog
+Number of disorders per unwell dog

-The number of health disorders per dog varied from zero to eight (Table 17), with the average number of disorders per dog being 0.72 (Table 16).
-The likelihood of increasing numbers of disorder cases was significantly higher for dogs fed conventional diets, than either of the other groups, but did not vary significantly between dogs fed raw meat and vegan diets (Table 18).
+The number of health disorders per unwell dog varied from one to eight (Table 17), with the average number of disorders per unwell dog being 1.59 (Table 16).
+Unwell dog fed a raw meat diet suffered from fewer disorders than unwell dog fed a conventional meat diet, but differences between the other dietary groups were not statistically significant.

 General health indicators overall

-Jointly considering all seven of these general indicators of health, dogs fed Those dogs fed conventional diets appeared to fare worse than those fed either of the other two diets.
+We compared the dogs in each diet group with those of the other two diet groups (Table XX).
+Those dogs fed conventional diets appeared to fare worse than those fed either of the other two diets.

 Table XX.
 Performance of each dietary group compared to the others, with respect to seven general indicators of health.